 - HTTPS is a part of the URL that shows the website is secure.
 Normally, sites having an HTTP connection shows that it is not safe for sharing personal information such as credit card details, email addresses, etc. So, to make it secure, an SSL certificate is installed on a web server that turns HTTP into HTTPS (Hypertext Transport Protocol Security).

 - It has been reported that HTTPS gives a minor ranking boost to sites.
 This means Google will rank your competitor’s site ahead of yours if they have HTTPS even when both of them are alike in SEO.

 By default, a few web hosts such as Siteground, A2hosting, Bluehost, Dreamhost provides free SSL certificates.

 If you made it till here, then congratulations!

-If you want to explore more, make sure to read articles from the below websites:
+However, if you want to explore more about SEO to increase your knowledge, make sure to read articles from the below websites:

-As an additional bonus, here are some free Skillshare video courses that you can take.
+As an additional bonus, here is an Udemy video course that will teach you everything from A-Z.